Search for Important Questions

 1. What do you mean by Philosophy of Education?

-3. How did Vedanta influence the Indian education system?
+3. How did Vedic Darshan influence Indian education?

 1. Important and main subject of modern and western philosophy is: